T

 Destination-specific tips

-• Carry cash (Argentine Pesos) as credit card acceptance can be spotty in smaller towns and for park entrance fees.
+• Carry some cash (Argentine Pesos) as credit card acceptance can be spotty in smaller towns or remote areas, though major tourist hubs are better.

-• Book accommodations and popular tours well in advance, especially during peak season (October-April).
+• Book accommodations and popular tours (like Perito Moreno glacier tours) well in advance, especially during peak season.

 Plan the rest of your Patagonia trip